 - Students will integrate faith/values and ethics in their leadership of educational institutions.

 - All courses (except residency courses) delivered completely online using best practices in internet technology, instructional design, and adult learning.

-- Residencies on one of the Bethel University campuses during each of the three years of the program, focused on professional growth, collaboration, and coursework.
+- Residencies offered HyFlex (students choose online or on the Bethel University campus during each of the three years of the program focused on professional growth, collaboration, and coursework.